Paul Toboni: Boston Red Sox

 In 2015, Toboni joined the Boston Red Sox as an intern in baseball operations.
 In 2016, Toboni was named an Area Scout before becoming the Assistant Director, Amateur Scouting later that year.
 In 2020, he became the Director, Amateur Scouting.
 He was named Vice President, Amateur Scouting and Player Development in 2023, before being named Assistant General Manager later that year.

-During his tenure, Toboni has played a central role in modernizing the Red Sox’s amateur scouting and player development departments.
-Under his leadership, the organization has drafted and developed several standout players, including Tanner Houck, Jarren Duran, Roman Anthony, Kristian Campbell, and Marcelo Mayer, as well as other rising players such as Triston Casas, Chase Meidroth, Kyle Teel and Brandon Montgomery.

 From 2019 to 2024, Toboni led the Red Sox’s farm system from being ranked 30th to 1st overall by Baseball America and MLB Executives.
 In 2024, executives across MLB voted the Red Sox as one of the best organizations at drafting, as well as developing hitters.

 In October 2024, MassLive reported that Toboni was among the internal candidates considered for the Red Sox general manager position, underscoring his growing influence within the organization.

 Washington Nationals

-It was reported on September 24, 2025, that the Washington Nationals will hire Paul Toboni as the new head of their baseball operations department.
-They had an introductory press conference for him at Nationals Park on Oct 1, 2025.
-Toboni is currently the youngest President of Baseball Operations in Major League Baseball.
+The Washington Nationals, slumping to a last-place finish in the National League East amid a difficult 2025 season, hired Toboni as the new head of their baseball operations department.
+They held an introductory press conference for Toboni at Nationals Park on October 1, 2025, officially naming him as President of Baseball Operations.
+Toboni is currently the youngest top team executive in MLB.

+As head of baseball operations, Toboni quickly moved to overhaul the Nationals' front office, player development system, and team staff.
+He hired 33-year-old Blake Butera as manager, making him the youngest MLB team manager in over 50 years, and 31-year-old Anirudh Kilambi as general manager, another historically young hire.
+He also brought over some former Red Sox colleagues, including field coordinator Andrew Wright to serve as a special assistant and scouting director Devin Pearson as assistant manager overseeing player development, and Pittsburgh Pirates scouting director Justin Horowitz as assistant general manager overseeing player acquisitions.
+Toboni also kept on Mike DeBartolo, who served as interim general manager during the second half of the Nationals' 2025 season, as senior vice president and assistant general manager overseeing baseball operations.
+Washington hired Jason Sinnarajah to work alongside Toboni as President of Business Operations, leaving Toboni to focus on the baseball side of the organization.

+Toboni's tenure with the Nationals has been marked by significant improvements in both the major- and minor-league systems in a short period of time.
+In his first season after taking over during the 2025–26 offseason, the Nationals' offense improved from 20th to 3rd in the league.
+At the minor-league level, the organization's winning percentage improved from 27th to 3rd, while its ERA improved from 19th to 1st among all minor-league organizations.

 Personal life

-Toboni is one of five children and the brother of actress Jacqueline Toboni and journalist Gianna Toboni.
+Toboni is one of five children and the brother of actress Jacqueline Toboni and 60 Minutes correspondent Gianna Toboni.

-Toboni is known for his strong work ethic and attention to detail.
-Former teammate and MLB All-Star Marcus Semien recalled, “He’s probably the hardest-working guy.
-I always admired the way he managed his time.
-I was always just wondering: When did he sleep?”

 Toboni and his wife Danielle have four children.